coderforlife/ms-compress/README.md

 _Status: working_ - needs major speed improvements, does not create optional chunk boundary spanning matches, and does not support streaming for compression or decompression

-* Compression:
+* Compression:    23 MB/s, 33% CR
- * Much slower than RTL (average ~0.22x, range 0.07x to 1.04x)
+ * Much slower than RTL (average ~0.30x)
- * Has a better compression ratio (average ~0.9% better, range -0.1% to 2.6%)
+ * Has a marginally better compression ratio
  * Uses about the same amount of memory
  * RTL bug: requires at least 24 extra bytes in the compression buffer
-* Decompression:
+* Decompression: 250 MB/s
- * To be tested
+ * Much slower than RTL (average ~0.65x)
- * RTL does not allow the output buffer to be anything besides the exact size of the uncompressed data
+ * RTL bug: does not allow the output buffer to be anything besides the exact size of the uncompressed data

 LZX
 ---